Last updated on May 28, 2026

 Historic Rules

-Historic matches are 1v1 with 60-card decks plus a sideboard (which can contain up to 7 cards in Best-of-One, and up to 15 cards in Best-of-Three).
+Historic matches are 1v1 with 60-card decks plus a sideboard (which can contain up to seven cards in Best-of-One, and up to 15 cards in Best-of-Three).
 Between main deck and sideboard, you can have any number of basic lands and up to four copies of any other card.
-Each player starts with 20 life and 7 cards in hand, then they may take mulligans to change their initial hand.
+Each player starts with 20 life and seven cards in hand, then they may take mulligans to change their initial hand.

 That’s not to be mistaken with Brawl, which is a totally different format.
 In Brawl (formerly “Historic Brawl”), players play with rules that are more similar to Commander, with 100-card singleton decks, a legendary creature or planeswalker in the command zone, and players start with 25 life instead of 20.

-Another big characteristic that sets apart formats like Historic and Standard/Pioneer/Timeless is that, in MTG Arena, some cards were digitally rebalanced.
+Another big characteristic that sets apart formats like Historic and Standard/Pioneer/Timeless is that in MTG Arena, some cards were digitally rebalanced.
 In Historic, you’ll play with the rebalanced version, while in formats like Pioneer and Timeless, you play with the original card.

 For example: Orcish Bowmasters is nerfed in Historic since it doesn’t trigger on ETB, so if you play the card in Historic and in Timeless, there are two different versions of the same card.